The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-advanced/get-squads-from-spawner.md

 # Get Squads From Spawner

+## Description
+Returns a Squad List containing all currently-spawned squads that came from the AI Spawner.
+The order of list entries is random.

 Returns a *Squad List* containing all currently-spawned squads that came from the *AI Spawner*.
 The order of list entries is random.

 ## Inputs